iris-beckham/css-box-model-warmup/README.md

 # CSS BOX MODEL WARMUP

-## Can you make the code resemble this snapshot in the Browser?
+## Change the code to make the browser resemble this snapshot.

 ![Doge](assets/screenshot2.png)